MicrosoftDocs/fabric-docs/docs/real-time-intelligence/migrate-synapse-data-explorer.md

 This feature allows you to migrate all the data from a single Synapse Data Explorer cluster to an eventhouse in Fabric.
 The process migrates all databases of the source cluster to the destination eventhouse, and also moves the source cluster's query and ingestion endpoint URI to the eventhouse.
 Therefore, you can reference the eventhouse by both the source cluster's and the eventhouse endpoints, ensuring that existing ingestion and queries continue to work.

 > [!IMPORTANT]
 > After the migration, the source cluster is placed in a new state called *Migrated*.
-In this state, the cluster is suspended and cannot be resumed or restored.
+In this state, the cluster is suspended and can't be resumed or restored.
 As long as the source cluster exists, its endpoints are redirected to the eventhouse.
 The source cluster's endpoints remain active for up to 90 days following the migration.
 Once the source cluster is deleted, its endpoints stop redirecting to the eventhouse.
-We recommend that users update all ingestion and query processes to the new eventhouse endpoints within this period.
+We recommend that users update all queries and ingestion processes to the new eventhouse endpoints within this period.

 The migration process can take a few minutes.
 During this period, the source cluster continues to serve queries but doesn't process new ingestions.
 If you're using queued ingestion, the requests are processed after the migration with no data loss.
 However, streaming ingestion doesn't work during this period.